More Painting! More Drawing! More Flowers! New Layers! New Techniques! New Tools!

-We will work with the simple wonders of line, shape and mark, and add to the mix the joys of color, texture and composition.
-We will start with tiny seed drawings which will help inform all of our future designs.
+We’ll work with the simple wonders of line, shape and mark, and add to the mix the joys of color, texture and composition.
+We’ll start with tiny seed drawings which will help inform all of our future designs.
 Then we’ll play with acrylic paint and colorful mark-making tools such as chalk pastels, markers & even colored pencils.
-We will also work with collage and bring all these layers together to create our final, loose, bold painting!
+We’ll also work with collage and bring all these layers together to create our final, loose, bold painting!

-If you are new, this is a great stand-alone class that will encourage you to work with loads of fun and freedom as you celebrate your instincts and create Big Bold Blooms!
+If you’re new, this is a great stand-alone class that will encourage you to work with loads of fun and freedom as you celebrate your instincts and create Big Bold Blooms!

 All my very best,

 Lesson 1 – Seed Drawings: Tiny Flowers, Big Designs

 There is something exciting about playing with design early in the painting process!
 We’ll warm up our hands and minds in our sketchbooks and create lyrical line drawings.
 Let’s build small maps of large paintings and keep it loose and free!
 We’ll draw fresh flowers from life and add music to keep us in the moment.
 We’ll design in square and rectangle formats and take special notice of our dark values, putting them in boldly to create structures for our future paintings.